This post may contain affiliate links. See my disclosure policy.

 • Drain on a wire rack (not on paper towels).
 I mean, think about it.
 Resting on a wire rack lets the chicken breathe, whereas paper towels smother the chicken, creating steam and making soggy bottoms.

-• Finally, fry the chicken in small batches and avoid touching.
+• Fry the chicken in small batches.
 Overcrowding will lower the temperature too quickly, making the coating more likely to fall off.

 Crispy buttermilk fried chicken cooling on a rack after frying